Fire Safety Tips for Every Household and Business

 Close Before You Doze

 Modern fires are very very fast, but there is already a tool in place in your house to slow it down: the humble interior door.
 A closed door makes a huge difference in how a fire spreads in a home.
 Putting a door between you and a house fire can buy you the time you need to escape safely, so sleep with the bedroom door closed.
 In the event of a fire, close all the doors you can.
-Get out right away, but close doors behind you.
+Get out right away, and close doors behind you.

 Be Smart About Electrical Cords